 When looking for a school, accreditation may not be at the top of your shopping list.
 However, it should be an important factor in your decision.
 Choosing a school without accreditation, or with the wrong kind of accreditation, can make your business degree less effective or make your accrued credits more difficult to transfer to other reputable institutions.
 Accreditation helps institutions prove that they offer a quality education, and helps students know that the school they choose is one where they could learn skills they need once they graduate.

-American InterContinental University is accredited by The Higher Learning Commission and a member of the North Central Association.
+American InterContinental University, AIU, is part of the American InterContinental University System, which is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 Additional information is available by clicking at the following link: https://www.hlcommission.org/.